-- Confucius Chinese teacher, editor, politician, and philosopher of the Spring and Autumn period of Chinese history Up until this chapter, you have studied in isolation and interplay learning from two of the three different types of feedback a reinforcement learning agent must deal with: sequential, evaluative, and sampled.
-In chapter 2, you learned to represent sequential decision-making problems using a mathematical framework known as Markov Decision Processes.
-In chapter 3, you learned how to solve these problems with algorithms that extract policies from these MDPs.
-In chapter 4, you learned to solve simple control problems that are multi-option single-choice decision-making problems, called Multi-armed Bandits, when the MDP representation is not available to the agent.
+Up until this chapter, you've studied in isolation and interplay learning from two of the three different types of feedback a reinforcement learning agent must deal with: sequential, evaluative, and sampled.
+In chapter 2, you learned to represent sequential decision-making problems using a mathematical framework known as the Markov decision processes.
+In chapter 3, you learned how to solve these problems with algorithms that extract policies from MDPs.
+In chapter 4, you learned to solve simple control problems that are multi-option, single-choice, decision-making problems, called Multi-Armed Bandits, when the MDP representation isn't available to the agent.
 Finally, in chapter 5, we mixed these two types of control problems, that is, we dealt with control problems that are sequential and uncertain, but we only learned to estimate value functions.
-We solved what is called the Prediction Problem, which is basically learning to evaluate policies, learning to predict returns.
+We solved what's called the prediction problem, which is learning to evaluate policies, learning to predict returns.

-In this chapter, we will introduce agents that solve the Control Problem, which we get simply by changing two things.
+In this chapter, we'll introduce agents that solve the control problem, which we get simply by changing two things.
 First, instead of estimating state-value functions, V(s), we estimate action-value functions, Q(s, a).
 The main reason for this is that Q-functions, unlike V-functions, let us see the value of actions without having to use an MDP.
 Second, after we obtain these Q-value estimates, we use them to improve the policies.
-This is very similar to what we did in the policy iteration algorithm: we evaluate, we improve, then evaluate the improved policy, then improve on this improved policy, and so on.
-As I mentioned in chapter 2, this pattern is called Generalized Policy Iteration (GPI), and it can help us create an architecture that virtually any reinforcement learning algorithm, including state-of-the-art deep reinforcement learning agents, fits under.
+This is similar to what we did in the policy-iteration algorithm: we evaluate, we improve, then evaluate the improved policy, then improve on this improved policy, and so on.
+As I mentioned in chapter 3, this pattern is called generalized policy iteration (GPI), and it can help us create an architecture that virtually any reinforcement learning algorithm fits under, including state-of-the-art deep reinforcement learning agents.

-The outline for this chapter is as follows: first, I'll expand on the generalize policy iteration architecture, and then you learn about many different types of agents that solve the control problem.
-You'll learn about the control version of the Monte-Carlo prediction and Temporal-difference learning agents.
-You also learn about slightly different kinds of agents that decouple learning from behavior.
+The outline for this chapter is as follows: First, I'll expand on the generalized policyiteration architecture, and then you'll learn about many different types of agents that solve the control problem.
+You'll learn about the control version of the Monte Carlo prediction and temporal-difference learning agents.
+You'll also learn about slightly different kinds of agents that decouple learning from behavior.
 What this all means in practical terms is that in this chapter, you develop agents that learn to solve tasks by trial-and-error learning.
 These agents learn optimal policies solely through their interaction with the environment.